-June 1: Make your second enrollment deposit of $300 to fully secure your place in the Class of 2017.
-Access https://admissions.stolaf.edu/account/login with your Common Application email address and password (not your Destination 2017 page).
+Make your second enrollment deposit of $300 to fully secure your place in the Class of 2018.
+Access your account using your Common Application email address and password (not your Destination 2018 page).

-If you will be out of contact during the summer, email Cheryl LaCroix Due: June 15
+If you will be out of contact during the summer email Cheryl LaCroix by June 15

-Music Interest and Information Questionnaire Due: July 1
+Music Interest and Information Questionnaire due July 1 (music lessons and ensemble auditions information)

 - Prior to each registration period, a series of holds will be placed on each student record in the Student Information System (SIS).
 Students must remove these holds to be able to add courses to their registration.